openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 on must be specified with the `@run build` action.

 The arguments to the `@test` tag are ignored by the harness.
-For identification it may be useful to put information such as SCCS ID keywords after the `@test` tag.
+For identification, it may be useful to put information such as SCCS ID keywords after the `@test` tag.

-While not part of the tag specification, some tests use the string "`/nodynamiccopyright/`" after `@test` to indicate that that the file should not be subject to automated copyright processing that might affect the operation of the test, for example, by affecting the line numbers of the test source code.
+While not part of the tag specification, some tests use the string "`/nodynamiccopyright/`" after `@test` to indicate that the file should not be subject to automated copyright processing that might affect the operation of the test, for example, by affecting the line numbers of the test source code.